Secure CheckoutPersonal information is secured with SSL technology.

-This book focuses on broadband distribution and systems architecture and concentrates on practical concepts that will allow the reader to do their own design, improvement, and troubleshooting work.
+Broadband Cable Access Networks focuses on broadband distribution and systems architecture and concentrates on practical concepts that will allow the reader to do their own design, improvement, and troubleshooting work.
 The objective is to enhance the skill sets of a large population that designs and builds broadband cable plants, as well as those maintaining and troubleshooting it.
 A large cross-section of technical personnel who need to learn these skills design, maintain, and service HFC systems from signal creation through transmission to reception and processing at the customer end point.
 In addition, data/voice and video specialists need to master and reference the basics of HFC design and distribution before contending with the intricacies of their own unique services.
-This book serves as an essential reference to all cable engineersthose who specifically design and maintain the HFC distribution plant as well as those primarily concerned with data/voice technology as well as video technology.
+This book serves as an essential reference to all cable engineers—those who specifically design and maintain the HFC distribution plant as well as those primarily concerned with data/voice technology as well as video technology.

 Degreed engineers and non-degreed technical professionals involved in designing and building broadband distribution networks, as well as those maintaining and troubleshooting them.
 Also useful as a study guide for candidates for SCTE certification (Society of Cable Telecommunications Engineers).

 - 17th October 2008

 - Morgan Kaufmann

 - eBook ISBN: